matttrent/matttrent.com/src/reading.md

 - __James Gliek,__ [Genius: The Life and Science of Richard Feynman](http://amzn.to/2rfi4MQ).
 Doesn't play up his persona as much as [Surely You're Joking](http://amzn.to/2qNdbZN) but covers the history and implications of his physics well.
 I didn't find a whole lot new in it, but I've already read most other books on Feynman and his area.
 - __Chris Bellamy,__ [Absolute War](http://amzn.to/2ohqjmn).
 First in what I imagine will be many books about the Eastern Front of WWII{{#sidenote "absolutewar"}}I highly recommend Dan Carlin's [Ghosts of the Ostfront](http://www.dancarlin.com/product/hardcore-history-ghosts-ostfront-series/) series, if you're at all curious.{{/sidenote}}.
 The book focused on military operations and the logistics of those movements, and vignettes of the major characters.
 While I didn't want the book to be overwhelmed with stories from the front, I found the book glossed over it to a surprising degree.
 If you skim too fast, you could miss a million deaths.
 - __Kim Zetter,__ [Countdown to Zero Day](http://amzn.to/2qnEMhZ).
 The story behind Stuxnet, sabotage of the Iranian nuclear program and the vulnerability of infrastructure in the coming age of cyber-warfare.
 The future is scary.
-- __Richard Rhodes,__ [The Making of the Atomic Bomb](http://amzn.to/2qtaARX).
-Absolutely fascinating history of the making of one of the most amazing (and horrifying) scientific and technological achievements of humanity.
-Rhodes does a stellar job of weaving the stories of the science, the people, the philosophy, the politics and the logistics.
-Will read again.
-- __Daniel Coyle,__ [The Talent Code](http://amzn.to/2qiXoCF).
-What is necessary to give rise to talent, in any area.
-I'm having trouble summarizing it, but there are some good gems among the pop-neuroscience and personal anecdotes.
-- __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965](http://amzn.to/2p9cSZS).
-Continuing the previous biography about Churchill's time as Prime Minister during WWII.
-I got too fascinated in the Eastern Front and stopped in favor of reading on that.
-- __Timothy C. Urdan,__ [Statistics in Plain English](http://amzn.to/2oztSqn).
-This is the intro frequentist statistics book I've been looking for.
-There's dozens of books that cover the basic curriculum, but the majority either assume move too slowly for me or assume too much background.
-This one hit the sweet spot.
-- __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Alone, 1932-1940](http://amzn.to/2p3AqiF).
-2nd in a Winston Churchill biography trilogy.
-My main takeaway was a greater understanding of the run-up to WWII.
-- __Oliver Sacks,__ [Gratitude](http://amzn.to/2miuyR1).
-Oliver Sacks looks back on his life and contemplates old age.
-A short, endearing reminder of where one's priorities should be.
-This one will be reread many times.
-- __David Diez,__ Christopher Barr & Mine Çetinkaya-Rundel, [OpenIntro Statistics](http://amzn.to/2iGIoek).
-Intro stats book.
-Moved too slowly, and hand-waved away too many details for me.
-If you want to understand this subject matter, I recommend [Statistics in Plain English](http://amzn.to/2oztSqn) instead.
-- __Frank Herbert,__ [Dune](http://amzn.to/2lbslC9).
-Never fear, I've read it before; I'll read it again.
-The hardcover edition was too good to pass up.
-- __Jon Gertner,__ [The Idea Factory: Bell Labs](http://amzn.to/2mxeGGn).
-The story of one of the greatest sources of technological innovation in American history.
-Lots of insight into the creation of new techologies and analysis of modern innovation.
-- __Wade Davis,__ [The Wayfinders: Why Ancient Wisdom Matters in the Modern World](http://amzn.to/2l0O6cG).
-"The myriad of cultures of the world are not failed attempts at modernity, let alone failed attempts to be us.
-They are unique answers to a fundamental question: What does it mean to be human and alive?"
-Watch his [Long Now talk](http://longnow.org/seminars/02010/jan/13/wayfinders-why-ancient-wisdom-matters-modern-world/) as well.
-- __Adam Steltzner,__ [The Right Kind of Crazy](http://amzn.to/2mx7Fp2).
-Book on curiosity and technical leadership (that is leading both technological development and the people doing it) by the JPL scientist responsible for the _Curiosity_ Sky Crane.
-- __Edward Hallowell,__ [Driven to Distraction](http://amzn.to/2i2CC1W).
-Definitive work on ADHD, especially in adults.
-While most pertinent to those with ADHD, I think it's lessons broadly applicable.
-On any topic, the best instruction often comes from the ones for which a skill comes the least naturally.
-The systems and psychology that help the distractable get stuff done are of interest to all.
-- __Paul Kalanithi,__ [When Breath Becomes Air](http://amzn.to/2myfzOY).
-The words of the dying are perhaps the best advice on how to live.
-- __Norman MacRae,__ [John Von Neumann](http://amzn.to/2kBv8Z5).
-Father of the modern computer, among many other accomplishments.
-While an innate genius (a term much overused, but truly warranted here) his skill was as much nuture as nature.
-As such, the book provides nuggets to develop your own thinking skills.
-- __Elizabeth Dunn & Michael Norton,__ [Happy Money](http://amzn.to/2laGe4M).
-Survey of scientific literature regarding how money affects our emotional well-being.
-Sadly, some of the examples confuse correlation and causation, but the overall advice is very useful to consider if you want to buy the most happiness for your dollar.
-- __Benjamin Todd,__ [80,000 Hours](http://amzn.to/2laUXvC).
-A well-reasoned examination of how to do the most social good with one's career, focused on readers just starting theirs.
-- __Neal Stephenson,__ [Seveneves](http://amzn.to/2mywX6g).
-After writing Anathem, Neal asked himself "what if instead of 90% plot and 10% orbital mechanics, the next book was the other way around?"
-Snark aside, I loved this, especially the first 2 acts.
-- __Neal Stephenson,__ [Anathem](http://amzn.to/2lXDElC).
-If academia decided to really double-down on the ivory town.
-- __Gordon Livingston,__ [Too Soon Old, Too Late Smart](http://amzn.to/2jnCH17).
-30 statements about making sense of mortality, relationships and modern life.
-Some of the points hit so deeply it was physically uncomfortable to read at times.
-This is one of those books you reread portions of every few months until the work their way into your being.
-Recommended.
-- __Daniel Yergin,__ [The Quest](http://amzn.to/2iGKJ4P).
-Tackling the massive topic of global energy, politics, national security and the course of events that got us to the modern day.
-Mostly told through small vignettes to illustrate particular points, this grabbed me much more than expected.
-- __Eric Greitens,__ [Resilience](http://amzn.to/2ig8IJl).
-Lessons on cultivating resiliance from a Navy Seal.
-I made it through the first 100 pagse but it feels like a book to be digested in small chapters over time.

 ## All time most influential